elegant-scipy/elegant-scipy/markdown/ch7.markdown

 is minimized.

 Consider, for example, the shifted parabola, $f(x) = (x - 3)^2$.
-We'd like to find the value of x that minimises this cost function.
+We'd like to find the value of x that minimizes this cost function.
 We know that this function, with parameter $x$, has a minimum at 3, because we can calculate the derivative, set it to zero, and see that
 $2 (x - 3) = 0$, i.e. $x = 3$.